-(30) All breaches of academic integrity must be reported within five working days by the staff member who makes the determination to the Academic Integrity Support Officer using the Academic Integrity Breach Referral and Decision Form.

-(31) The Academic Integrity Support Officer will provide a report to:

-- a. each School/College at the end of each Study Period on breaches of academic integrity by unit and course, including the types of breach and penalties applied; and - b. the first scheduled Academic Standards and Quality Committee meeting in a calendar year on breaches of academic integrity by unit and course within each School, including aggregated data on the types of breach and penalties applied.

-(32) School/College Boards will regularly monitor breaches of academic integrity for units and courses owned by the School/College, including the types of breach and penalties applied, and review and provide a report to the first scheduled Academic Standards and Quality Committee meeting in a calendar year on:

-- a. any significant trends in academic integrity breaches within the School/College; - b. academic integrity risks within the School/College; - c. actions taken to address identified trends in academic integrity breaches or risks to academic integrity; and d. outcomes of any actions taken in the previous reporting period.
+- (29) All breaches of academic integrity must be recorded in the Academic Integrity Management System by the staff member who makes the determination within five working days. - (30) The Academic Integrity Support Officer will provide a report to: - a. each Faculty Board at the end of each Study Period on breaches of academic integrity by unit and course, including the types of breach and penalties applied; and - b. the first scheduled Academic Standards and Quality Committee meeting in a calendar year on breaches of academic integrity by unit and course within each Faculty or College, including aggregated data on the types of breach and penalties applied. - (31) Faculty Boards will regularly monitor breaches of academic integrity for units and courses owned by the Faculty or College, including the types of breach and penalties applied, and review and provide a report to the first scheduled Academic Standards and Quality Committee meeting in a calendar year on: - a. any significant trends in academic integrity breaches within the Faculty or College; - b. academic integrity risks within the Faculty or College; - c. actions taken to address identified trends in academic integrity breaches or risks to academic integrity; and

-(33) Academic Standards and Quality Committee will monitor, review and provide a report to the second scheduled Academic Board meeting in a calendar year on:

-- a. summary statistics of academic integrity breaches at the institutional level; - b. any significant trends in academic integrity breaches at the institutional level; - c. academic integrity risks within the University; - d. actions taken or recommended to be taken to address identified trends in academic integrity breaches or risks to academic integrity; and - e. outcomes of any actions taken in the previous reporting period.
+- d. outcomes of any actions taken in the previous reporting period. - (32) Academic Standards and Quality Committee will monitor, review and provide a report to the second scheduled Academic Board meeting in a calendar year on: - a. summary statistics of academic integrity breaches at the institutional level; - b. any significant trends in academic integrity breaches at the institutional level; - c. academic integrity risks within the University; - d. actions taken or recommended to be taken to address identified trends in academic integrity breaches or risks to academic integrity; and - e. outcomes of any actions taken in the previous reporting period.